News & Trending Jobs & Career News

 It's good to ask questions about whether you want to pursue a career in a new field or get a job with a different company in your current area of interest.
 There are both professional and personal things to consider.

-And of course, you should evaluate your current expenses and your budget to find out if a move might be good for your finances and growing your wealth.
-But know that you aren’t alone as many other Americans are also making a switch.
+And of course, you should evaluate your current expenses and your budget to find out if a move might be good for your finances and to build wealth.
+But know that you aren't alone as many other Americans are also making a switch.